aeternity/ae_mdw/README.md

 ### `/v3/websocket`

-The V3 websocket interface behaves the same way as the V1 interface, but when the published message has source `mdw` it returns the rendered representation of the object as it would be rendered by the middleware (e.g. the returned object for the `Transactions` subscription will be the same object as returned by the `/v3/transactions` endpoint).
+The V3 websocket interface supports the same operations (`Subscribe`, `Unsubscribe`, `Ping`) and the same lean-reply protocol as the V1 interface.
+The difference is that when the published message has source `mdw` it returns the rendered representation of the object as it would be rendered by the middleware (e.g. the returned object for the `Transactions` subscription will be the same object as returned by the `/v3/transactions` endpoint).

 ## Tests